 Drapers’ Hall, Throgmorton Street, drawn by Thomas H Shepherd.
 (Photo by: Geography Photos/Universal Images Group via Getty Images)

-Bragg, Stockdale, Hall and Company began when John Bragg, Esq., a “Gentleman of London” and “friend of the Right Honourable Earls of Portsmouth and Carlisle”, was elected a member of the London Stock Exchange on April 3rd, 1824 – as the document courtesy of the London Stock Exchange Archive below shows – and opened his offices at No. 6, Throgmorton Street, opposite Drapers’ Hall, where the Old Stock Exchange Tower stands today.
+Bragg, Stockdale, Hall and Company began when John Bragg, Esq.[1], a gentleman of Cumbria and “friend and neighbour of the Right Honourable Earl of Carlisle”, was elected a member of the London Stock Exchange on April 3rd, 1824 – as the document courtesy of the London Stock Exchange Archive below shows – and opened his offices at No. 6, Throgmorton Street, opposite Drapers’ Hall, where the Old Stock Exchange Tower stands today.

-In 1846 George Stockdale, Esq., was elected to the stock exchange and soon after became partner as their joint business account at the Bank of England shows.
+In 1846 George Stockdale, Esq., also of Cumbria, was elected to the stock exchange and soon after became partner as their joint business account at the Bank of England shows.

 Bragg & Stockdale account ledger at the Bank of England, 1847 (Courtesy of the Bank of England Archive, C98/3230)

-The success and reputation of Bragg & Stockdale grew within the British Empire and beyond, as you can see from the number new enterprises around the world for whom they acted as brokers.
+The success and reputation of Bragg & Stockdale grew within the British Empire and beyond, as one can see from the number new enterprises around the world for whom they acted as brokers, specialising in infrastructure projects as mining, telegraphs, ports and railways.

-In 1862, according to Managing the British Empire: The Crown Agents, 1833-1914, they were purchasing bonds for the value of £20,000 from the Crown to be loaned to the colony of Mauritius for the building of railways, ports and the telegraph, worth over £2 million today.
-(Scrimgeours purchased the majority 51% of the total of £200,000, worth £20 million today.)
+In 1862, for example, they were purchasing bonds for the value of £20,000 from the Crown to be loaned to the colony of Mauritius to build their railway, worth over £20 million today when adjusted for average earnings.
+(Scrimgeours purchased the majority 51% of the total of £200,000, worth £200 million today.)

-On November 7th, 1868, The Illustrated London News reported that John Bragg, Esq., died “peacefully” at his rather grand residence on October 20th at No. 1 Porchester Gardens in the City of Westminster, London.
+On November 7th, 1868, The Illustrated London News reported that John Bragg, Esq., died peacefully on October 20th at his house at No. 1 Porchester Gardens in the City of Westminster, London.

 And in 1888, Mr Hall was made partner, and the firm took the full name of Bragg, Stockdale, Hall & Co, keeping the late Mr Bragg in the name as the deeds of association from our own archive show.